hguzha/FHIR-Server-Docs/_10.2/02-installing/08-postinstallation.md

 toc: true
 ---

-* Storage for the database instance that the IBM FHIR Server connects to is outside the scope of this Operator.cts to is outside the scope of this operator
+* Storage for the database instance that the IBM FHIR Server connects to is outside the scope of this Operator.